Updated: Jul 21

-What can you incorporate into your designs that adds in your own “life force”?
-How can these designers inspire us to think about nature, meaning and a larger purpose as we develop product?
+What can you incorporate into your designs that add in your own “life force”?
+How can these designers inspire us to think about nature, meaning, and a larger purpose as we develop products?

 In ‘Ōlelo Hawai‘i, “manaola” means “life force.”
 The designer represents the ‘ūwila, or lightning bolt, as a physical representation of this life force, embodying the strength and raw power of nature.
 When printed in repetition, the ‘Ūwila print serves as a Hawaiian take on the houndstooth motif.

 Manaola created the ‘Ūwila design as a symbol of protection for the wearer.
 In Hawaiian folklore, the goddess Pele possessed a magic pāʻū ‘ūwila (lightning skirt), which could shield the wearer from dark or negative forces, and gave the skirt to his sister, Hi‘iakaikapoliopele, so that she might journey safely.
 The designer intended this print to provide the wearer with symbolic protection and the strength to face life’s challenges.